WinterAxis/ESV-MD-Bible/The_Bible_esv/9_1_Samuel/1_Sam_1.md

 For this child I prayed, and the LORD has granted me my petition that I made to him.

 ###### 28
 Therefore I have lent him to the LORD.
 As long as he lives, he is lent to the LORD."
-And he worshiped the LORD there. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And he worshiped the LORD there.

 ***